-In order for graduate counseling students to increase self-awareness and to experience the process and benefits of counseling, students in the OLHCC Graduate Counseling program are mandated to engage in personal counseling at their expense.
-Students may seek personal counseling with any licensed professional they select.
+In order for graduate counseling students to increase self-awareness and to experience the process and benefits of counseling, students in the OLHCC graduate counseling program are mandated to engage in personal counseling at their expense for a minimum of six sessions.
+Students may seek personal counseling with any licensed professional they choose.
 Contract arrangements have been made with the Trinity Episcopal Counseling and Training Center (TCTC) for reduced rates.
 Students should consult the program director for further information.

 Students should be aware that the process and content of their personal counseling sessions remain confidential.
-Our Lady of Holy Cross College counseling program faculty are in no way privy to any information regarding any student's personal counseling.
+OLHCC counseling program faculty are in no way privy to any information regarding any student's personal counseling.
 Students are required to complete the verification form and return it to the program director.